danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 270 / 1000 = 0,27 sec
 ```

-In region EU Ireland, we'll currently pay `$0,000 016 6667` for every GB per second.
-That means we first have to calculate "how much" memory our Lambda uses for its runtime duration.
-For `100 000` transcoding jobs per month, with a memory setting of 128 MB that would be:
+In region EU Ireland, we'll currently pay `$0,000 016 6667` for every GB per second (GB/sec).
+That means we first have to calculate "how much" memory the Lambda function uses for its runtime duration.

+For `100 000` transcoding jobs per month (with 128 MB memory) that would be:

 ```
-100 000 * 0,27 = 27 000 sec
+100 000 * 0,27 = 27000 sec

-(128 / 1024) * 27 000 = 3375 GB/sec
+(128 / 1024) * 27000 = 3375 GB/sec
 ```

 > Currently you get `400 000` GB/sec for free every month, so depending on your scale you may or may not have to include it in your calculations.